Principles of air quality management

 In addition to emitting carbon dioxide emissions, buildings and operations within buildings also generate a number of other pollutants.
 For example, refrigerants that escape from air conditioning systems, NOx emissions from boilers and domestic hobs, or aerosol cleaning products.
 Effective reduction of these emissions is best managed by designing out the emissions; e.g. installing a refrigerant recovery system, specifying a low NOx boiler or changing cleaning products; however regular maintenance and installation of a building management system that, for example, identifies peaks in emissions can also help.
 Management solutions are presented on the following pages.

 Benefits of air quality management

-The selection of an appropriate range of air quality management solutions can deliver significant benefits.
+The selection of an appropriate range of air quality management solutions can deliver significant benefits, notably:

-- Less emissions to air, often having risen from inefficient equipment.
+- Less emissions to air, often arising from inefficient equipment.

 A: Openable windows/air intakes located adjacent to sources of external pollution.